Art and Design

 Year 10 builds upon skills, knowledge and techniques in the y9 but aims to develop pupil’s ability to sustain an idea for longer by building in a series of outcomes along one theme – This year the design brief is a cookbook cover for vegetarian recipes.
 Pupils will research a range of artists to inspire their ideas before starting their own food-based outcomes.
 They then adapt their design using digital processes for the cookbook cover.
 Pupils learn to present their work in a portfolio which they can then present to the client.

 In February the exam board Edexcel release the Externally set assignment unit 2 which is worth 40% of their final BTEC grade.
 The key element is to develop pupil’s independence in developing a personal idea based upon the unseen theme.
 Students then have 12 weeks preparatory period where they research and explore their ideas for their 8-hour exam at the end of their BTEC course in late spring.
 They will need to research and develop ideas which culminates in a written exam where they explain their ideas and how they link to the client brief.
 After the practical exam they must prepare their client portfolio for assessment.

+At KS5 students have 4 double lessons a week.
 In year 12 students start unit 1 with a 6-week introductory unit which includes media workshops where students experiment with a range of techniques under the theme of ‘Structures’.
-This allows students to then develop their personal ideas into their chosen medium of Fine Art painting or photography.
+This allows students to then develop their personal ideas into their chosen medium of Fine Art, or Photography.
 The course encourages independence however group and individual tutorials are set depending on where students’ ideas take them.